HelloKt-8/Events-platform-project/README.md

 ### Google Calendar Integration
 When a user joins an event, they will be redirected to their **Google Calendar** where they can view the event details.

-⚠️**VERY IMPORTANT NOTE:** Make sure your Google Calendar is set to the **same month as the event** to see it correctly!
-And **ensure you are logged in as the same user google account when Google Calander opens!!**⚠️
+⚠️**VERY IMPORTANT NOTE:** Make sure your Google Calendar is set to the **same month as the event** to see it.
+And **ensure you are logged in as the same user Google account when Google Calander opens!!
+It is likely that you are already logged into a default Google account so please change this to the user account** ⚠️

 **Video Demonstration:** [Watch Here](https://youtu.be/WgHaYnk3v1Y)